Blue Cave Dubrovnik

 Food & Restaurants

 Each inhabited island has excellent restaurants serving fresh, locally caught seafood.
-On Lopud, try the waterfront restaurants in the village harbor.
-On Šipan, seek out a traditional konoba for grilled fish and homemade wine.
+On Lopud, try the waterfront restaurants in the village harbor or enjoy a drink at the bar in the woods near Šunj Beach.

 Expect to pay €15–25 for a fish lunch with wine — significantly less than Dubrovnik's Old Town restaurants.